utumno86/grab_bag/CompletionStatus.md

 "No records were processed in this file".
 As such, the descriptions listed are only logged for the .pdf files. )

-1.ADD method
+1. ADD method
   - Success:
     -   Status: CompletedOK
     -   DescriptiveStatus: Success
   -   Document Already Exists Failure:
     -  Status: CompletedWithErrors
       -  DescriptiveStatus: Skipped - document already exists.
 (ID '30)
 2. REPLACE method